bazmonk/digigurdy-baz/README.md

 * 2.3.4 -
   * Extended volume up/down control to key combo for legacy support.
 Will backport this to 2.0.x.
+  * Making some functions to clean up the main ino file.

 * 2.3.3 -
   * New EX button functions: turning volume up and down.